rcppmlpack/rcppmlpack2/README.md

 James Balamuta has kindly prepared a
-[pull request which has been submitted and merged](https://github.com/Homebrew/homebrew-science/pull/4637) to update the version of MLPACK in brew.
+[pull request which has been submitted and merged](https://github.com/Homebrew/homebrew-science/pull/4637) to update the version of mlpack in brew.
 However, I hear that there are issue between the brew compiler stack and what is used for R.  So this may be in flux.